pdffillerjs/pdffiller/README.md

 PDF Filler (Node.js)
 ======

-A node.js PDF form field data filler and generator that uses FDF (Form Data Format) generator by <a target="_blank" href="https://github.com/countable">Clark Van Oyen</a>.
+A node.js PDF form field data filler and FDF generator toolkit.
+This essentially is a wrapper around the PDF Toolkit library <a target="_blank" href="http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/">PDF ToolKit</a>.

 PDF Filler requires the PDF ToolKit which can be found here: <a target="_blank" href="http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/">PDF ToolKit</a>